noozehurley/mydigitaldomain/README.md

 # mydigitaldomain
-Wild Ideas, Talking out the behind, but nevertheless searching for brilliance
+Wild Ideas, Talking out the Behind, or out the Front, but nevertheless searching for brilliance